-As we already know, that map function is a bit tricky to understand, this function takes two arguments as the input param, but they have their own significance that we will see later.
-Here we will see the function signature, which is given by the OCaml official documentation and then a piece of code to understand the internal working.
+As we already know, the map function is a bit tricky to understand, this function takes two arguments as the input param, but they have their significance that we will see later.
+Here we will see the function signature, given by the OCaml official documentation, and then a piece of code to understand the internal working.

 (‘a -> ‘b) -> ‘a list -> ‘b

-As you can see in the above method signature given by the OCaml official documentation, this function responsible to take a function as the argument, which would be mainly of type ‘a’ to type ‘b’ here, as you can see in the method signature already.
-This function is responsible for returning us the result, which we will be a list type in OCaml.
-But here, this list is the type of the second type here, but the element would be of type a here.
+As you can see in the above method signature given by the OCaml official documentation, this function is responsible for taking a function as the argument, mainly of type ‘a’ to type ‘b’ here, as you can see in the method signature already.
+This function is responsible for returning us the result, which will be a list type in OCaml.
+But here, this list is the type of the second type, but the element would be of type a here.

-Map function in OCaml is responsible for returning us the list.
-We will always have list type as the return value from the map function in OCaml.
-To print it, we have to use some other functions that are already available in the List.
-Also, it is an in built function in OCaml that means we do not require to include any dependency for this; it is already there by default in OCaml.
+The map function in OCaml is responsible for returning the list.
+We will always have a list type as the return value from the map function in OCaml.
+We have to use other functions already available in the List to print it.
+Also, it is an in-built function in OCaml, so we do not require to include any dependency for this; it is already there by default in OCaml.

 Above is the basic example in OCaml to understand the map function internally.
-Here we are trying to use the map function to double the values that we have passed already.
-So first, we have created the variable names ‘m’, which we will double; after that, we have used the List.map function and passed the list of arguments there.
-Apart from this, we have used the ‘double’ function, which is responsible for doubling every element of the list and returning us the list of elements that will be manipulated by it.
+Here we are trying to use the map function to double the values we have already passed.
+So first, we created the variable name ‘m’, which we will double; after that, we used the List.map function and passed the list of arguments there.
+Apart from this, we have used the ‘double’ function, which is responsible for doubling every element of the list and returning us the list of elements it will manipulate.
 The original list is not yet impacted.
-After this definition, we have used the iter function from the List module of the OCaml, responsible to iterate the list element one by one lie in any other programming language.
-Also, we have used the print function here to print the elements of the list obtained by the map function as a result.
+After this definition, we used the iter function from the List module of the OCaml, which is responsible for iterating the list element one by one in any other programming language.
+Also, we have used the print function here to print the list elements obtained by the map function.